Aztec script

-The Aztec or Nahuatl script is a pre-Columbian writing system that combines ideographic writing with Nahuatl specific phonetic logograms and syllabic signs which was used in central Mexico by the Nahua people.
+The Aztec or Nahuatl script is a pre-Columbian writing system that combines ideographic writing with Nahuatl specific phonetic logograms and syllabic signs which was used in central Mexico by the Nahua people in the Epiclassic and Post-classic periods.
+It was originally thought that its use was reserved for elites; however, the topographical codices and early colonial catechisms, recently deciphered, were used by tlacuilos (scribes), macehuallis (peasants), and pochtecas (merchants).

 Origin

 The Aztec writing system derives from writing systems used in Central Mexico, such as Zapotec script.
 Mixtec writing is also thought to descend from Zapotec.
 The first Oaxacan inscriptions are thought to encode Zapotec, partially because of numerical suffixes characteristic of the Zapotec languages.

 Structure and use

 Aztec was pictographic and ideographic proto-writing, augmented by phonetic rebuses.
 It also contained syllabic signs and logograms.
 There was no alphabet, but puns also contributed to recording sounds of the Aztec language.
 While some scholars have understood the system not to be considered a complete writing system, this is disputed by others.
 The existence of logograms and syllabic signs is being documented and a phonetic aspect of the writing system has emerged, even though many of the syllabic characters have been documented since at least 1888 by Nuttall.
 There are conventional signs for syllables and logograms which act as word signs or for their rebus content.
 Logosyllabic writing appears on both painted and carved artifacts, such as the Tizoc Stone.
 However, instances of phonetic characters often appear within a significant artistic and pictorial context.
 In native manuscripts, the sequence of historical events is indicated by a line of footprints leading from one place or scene to another.

 The ideographic nature of the writing is apparent in abstract concepts, such as death, represented by a corpse wrapped for burial; night, drawn as a black sky and a closed eye; war, by a shield and a club; and speech, illustrated as a little scroll issuing from the mouth of the person who is talking.
 The concepts of motion and walking were indicated by a trail of footprints.